joseorsini/SQLResultsTool/README.md

 1. The User must have the "Scripting Developer" role assigned to it in order to execute this ViewTool from a Content/Widget.

-2. SQL Scripting must be enabled in the dotcms environment.
-In order to enable this, this variable must be set to true in the dotmarketing-config.properties file

-ENABLE_SQL_SCRIPTING

-This variable should be customized through a configuration plugin (static plugin).

-3. In case the ViewTool is intended to query a different database than dotcms, this Datasource must be defined in {dotcms_home}/tomcat/conf/Catalina/localhost/ROOT.xml file (for 2.x versions of dotcms) or in {dotcms_home}/extra/tomcat-7/context.xml (for 3.x versions of dotcms).
+2. In case the ViewTool is intended to query a different database than dotcms, this Datasource must be defined in {dotcms_home}/tomcat/conf/Catalina/localhost/ROOT.xml file (for 2.x versions of dotcms) or in {dotcms_home}/extra/tomcat-7/context.xml (for 3.x versions of dotcms).
 For non-standard versions of dotcms, a different connection pool must be set directly in the Application Server.

-4. If the user wants to use the ViewTool for querying the dotcms database:
+3. If the user wants to use the ViewTool for querying the dotcms database:

 a) It can create a different datasource with limited permissions over the database/schema (following the 2nd Requirement from this document).